MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/workloads/custom_containers/reference_manifests/deploy-custom-container-with-ingress/readme.md

 ## Quick Notes

+This a reference for how to deploy a Flask App to K8s that has multiple endpoints and will require multiple ingresses.

 * I used a multi-endpoint container I created for another [project](https://github.com/MarkhamLee/Facial-Recognition-Facenet-Pytorch), it's a facial recogntion app that matches pairs of photos.
 When I was learning how to deploy these typs of containers I used this one, because, well..
 I'm a Data/ML Engineer, so, deploying ML containers is at least one of my engineer *raison d'êtres*
 * The container has three endpoints that will each need to be accounted for in the ingress configuration, remember this isn't a web UI where "/" will suffice, you need to route traffic to each endpoint:
     * /ping - a health endpoint